 Gareth first offers an argument for GIFEE, exploring the problems software like Kubernetes solves and how people outside Google are using it today.
 He then offers a counter argument—what makes software like this hard to adopt and why might organizations take a different path to the future than the one that worked for Google.
 Gareth concludes by examining how to overcome barriers to adoption of new software and new paradigms, using the GIFEE meme as an example but also touching on other large shifts like the adoption of the platform as a service.

-Gareth Rushgrove is a senior software engineer at Puppet Labs.
+Gareth Rushgrove is a senior software engineer at Puppet.
 He works remotely from Cambridge, UK, building interesting tools for people to better manage infrastructure.
-Previously, Gareth worked for the UK Government Digital Service focused on infrastructure, operations, and information security.
-When not working he can be found writing the DevOps Weekly newsletter or hacking on software in newfangled programming languages.
+Previously he worked for the UK Government Digital Service focused on infrastructure, operations, and information security.
+When not working he can be found writing the Devops Weekly newsletter or hacking on software in new-fangled programming languages.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com